 A life settlement is the sale of an existing life insurance policy to an institutional buyer for an amount greater than the cash surrender value and less than the death benefit.
 A life settlement provides a lucrative alternative to lapsing or surrendering the policy.

 Did you know that life insurance is considered an asset?
-As such, it has the same legal rights as your other assets - including buying, selling, and appraising.
+As such, it has the same legal rights as your other assets - including appraising and selling.
 Similar to selling your home, depending on the number of interested parties, offers can be more competitive to drive up value.

 According to a research study from the Consumer Bankruptcy Project, the rate of seniors facing bankruptcy has surged five-times-over since 1991.
 This spike exceeds the demographic shift for the aging population.
 The report analyzed data across states from bankruptcy court records and written questionnaires, revealing that about 12.2 percent of annual bankruptcy filings are from senior households.